nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 At the same time, the label is added to the label list, shown under the "tags" tab of the app.
 This list is unique, meaning each label with a distinct name is only shown once, even if more than one contact/task has the same label.

-Only a maximum of one contact and one task can be labelled within the same command.
+Format: `addL c/INDEX t/INDEX l/label_NAME`

+* Index of a contact is its index number on the currently shown contact list.
+* Index of a task is its index number on the currently shown task list.

 <div markdown="block" class="alert alert-warning">

-:warning:<br>
+**:warning: There will be an error if you:**<br>

-* Contact/task does not exist.<br>
+* Do not adhere to the [field constraints](#section-3-labels)

-* Contact/task already has the required label.<br>

-* More than one contact or more than one task is specified.<br>
+* Specify more than one contact or more than one task
+* Try to delete a label from a contact or task that does not have it
+* Enter 0 or a negative number as INDEX
+* Enter a number greater than the currently shown list size as INDEX”

 </div>

-Format: `addL c/INDEX t/INDEX l/label_NAME`

 Example: